timbenniks/timbenniks.github.com/_posts/2012-09-27-accessibility.md

 * Content first approach
 * sources: http://yaccessibilityblog.com, http://yaccessibilityblog.com/library/test-aria-focus-bookmarklets.html

-##Why write about this?
+##A little rant.
 Time and time again I see websites going live with bad accessibility.
 By bad accessibility I mean turning of javascript and seeing a white page without any content or not being able to navigate the site by keyboard because `outline: 0` is set to focusable elements.

 It seems like dynamic stuff and animations are more important to a brand then a website that can handle browsers for the visually challenged, people with a slow connection or users with JavaScript disabled.
-Even if these user are not of interest (which very well could be the case for many websites) then at least do it so the code is maintainable for future technologies and new devices that will no doubt appear.
+Even if these users are not of interest (which very well could be the case for many websites) then at least do it so the code is maintainable for future technologies and new devices that will no doubt appear.

+##Enough ranting, let's get into how you make a website more accessible.